Ucaly/garage-sale-service/README.md

 ## Testing

+To run unit tests locally, re-create local database.
 Open 'setup.sh' file and update the database user name for DB_USESRNAME as per your environment.
-Create a test database.
+Drop existing database then create a new one.
 Dump the sample psql file using the command 'psql garagesale_test < test_garagesale.psql' Export environment variables by running the setup.sh file:

-In order to run tests, navigate to root directory and run the following commands to setup test database:
+Bavigate to the project root directory and run the following commands to setup test database:
 ```
 source setup.sh
+dropdb gragesale
 createdb garagesale
 python manage.py db upgrade
 psql garagesale < garagesale.psql
 ```

-Finally run tests:
+Finally execute tests:
 ```
 python test_suite.py
 ```